Culture & History

 Leitch Collieries Provincial Historic Site

-Discover how the effects of strikes, war, untimely death, and other ill-fortune contributed to the collapse of this ambitious Canadian owned and operated mining venture.
+Discover how the effects of strikes, war, untimely death, and other ill fortune contributed to the collapse of this ambitious Canadian-owned and operated mining venture.
 Interpretive panels, listening posts, and walking paths through the ruins create a window back in time to the early 1900s.
 Leitch Collieries was one of the most impressive and sophisticated early coal mines in the Crowsnest Pass.
-It was the only fully Canadian-owned and operated a coal mine in the past, and features ruins of…
+It was the only fully Canadian-owned and operated coal mine in the past and features ruins of a…

 Learn More>